klevt33/AIProcessor/docs/01-solution-overview.md

    - Invoice Extractor retrieves invoice detail records from SQL database

 2. **Pre-Processing**
-   - System checks if AKS part number or UPC already exists in database
+   - System checks if ASK part number or UPC already exists in database
    - If found, processing exits early with status "RC-RPA"
    - Otherwise, processing continues to pipeline